fadeoutsoftware/WASDI/docs/C#Tutorial.rst

 .. image:: _static/c#_tutorial_images/21_find_wasdilib_on_nuget.PNG
    :alt: find WasdiLib on NuGet

-Copy the installation commad (by pressing the orange button):
+Copy the installation commad for the latest version (by pressing the orange button):

 .. code-block::

-	Install-Package WasdiLib -Version 0.0.2.8
+	Install-Package WasdiLib -Version 0.0.3.3

 Open the NuGet Package Manager console.